philmikejones/beginning-mapping/handout.md

 This uses a larger polygon to specify the extent of the smaller polygons we want to keep.
 For example, we might want to keep (clip) all the boroughs in the Greater London region.
 We will achieve this by downloading the local authority districts (LADs) in Great Britain; these include the London Boroughs.
-Next we will select just the Greater London region using the 'Select by Expression' approach above.
+Next we will select just the Greater London region using the one of the techniques we have already used above.
 We will then clip the LADs layer to the Greater London region.

 Download the local authority districts (LADs) file from the following URL: